esimov/gospline/README.md

 # gospline
 Gospline is little Go library to transform straight lines into curves.
 I'ts based on https://github.com/Tagussan/BSpline javascript library.
-Because the library includes pre-calculated uniform-knot b-spline basis, it's very fast.

 The library is written in such a way, that it can be plugged in to different rendering methods.
-The provided examples outputs the resulted curves into image and svg, but because Go modularity it permits to use other type of outputs, until it implements the <a href="https://golang.org/pkg/io/#Writer">io.Writer</a> interface.
+The provided examples outputs the resulted curves into image and svg, but because Go modularity it permits to use other type of outputs, until they implements the <a href="https://golang.org/pkg/io/#Writer">io.Writer</a> interface.

 To render the output as image, the library implements the <a href="https://en.wikipedia.org/wiki/Xiaolin_Wu's_line_algorithm">Xiaolin Wu</a> antialiasing method, if the provided parameter is true, otherwise it implements the <a href="https://en.wikipedia.org/wiki/Bresenham's_line_algorithm">Bresenham</a> line algorithm.
 This means the library is not based on <a href="https://github.com/golang/freetype/">github.com/golang/freetype/raster</a> for drawing.